fission/fission/Documentation/wip/testing-proposal.md

 ### Measuring test times

 [Good to have, not a must] Measuring time for tests and reporting somewhere helps over time to monitor trends.
 Although this job is better done by performance/benchmark tests so it is not a strict requirement

+### Cleaner Logging
+It would be good to have cleaner/relevant logging as part of build & test.
+For example something that Ginkgo framework does is it shows error logs only for failed tests.
+### Tests in Parallel

+It would be good to be able to run tests in parallel.

 ## Evalutaing the tools/alternatives
 ### BATS